Deinosuchus: Morphology

 Despite its large size, the overall appearance of Deinosuchus was not considerably different from that of modern crocodilians.
 Deinosuchus had an alligator-like, broad snout, with a slightly bulbous tip.
-Each premaxilla contained four teeth, with the pair nearest to the tip of the snout being significantly smaller than the other two.
-Each maxilla (the main tooth-bearing bone in the upper jaw) contained 21 or 22 teeth.
+Each premaxilla contained teeth, with the pair nearest to the tip of the snout being significantly smaller than the other two.
+Each maxilla (the main tooth-bearing bone in the upper jaw) contained 23 teeth.
 The tooth count for each dentary (tooth-bearing bone in the lower jaw) was at least 22.
 All the teeth were very thick and robust; those close to the rear of the jaws were short, rounded, and blunt.
 They appear to have been adapted for crushing, rather than piercing.
 When the mouth was closed, only the fourth tooth of the lower jaw would have been visible.
 The skull of Deinosuchus itself was of a unique shape not seen in any other living or extinct crocodilians; the skull was broad, but inflated at the front around the nares.
 Two holes in the premaxilla in front of the nares are present in this genus and are unique autapomorphies not seen in other crocodilians, but nothing is known at present regarding their function.

-Reconstructed skull of Deinosuchus riograndensis, Big Bend National Park, Texas.

 Modern saltwater crocodiles (Crocodylus porosus) have the strongest recorded bite of any living animal, with a maximum force of 16414 N for a 4.59 m, 531 kg specimen.
 The bite force of Deinosuchus has been estimated to be 18000 N to 102803 N.

 Deinosuchus had a secondary bony palate, which would have permitted it to breathe through its nostrils while the rest of the head remained submerged underwater.
 The vertebrae were articulated in a procoelous manner, meaning they had a concave hollow on the front end and a convex bulge on the rear; these would have fit together to produce a ball and socket joint.
-The secondary palate and procoelous vertebrae are advanced features also found in modern eusuchian crocodilians.
+The secondary palate and procoelous vertebrae are advanced features evolved in the ancestor of eusuchiansn.

 The osteoderms (scutes) covering the back of Deinosuchus were unusually large, heavy, and deeply pitted; some were of a roughly hemispherical shape.
 Deep pits and grooves on these osteoderms served as attachment points for connective tissue.
 Together, the osteoderms and connective tissue would have served as load-bearing reinforcement to support the massive body of Deinosuchus out of water.
 These deeply pitted osteoderms have been used to suggest that, despite its bulk, Deinosuchus could probably have walked on land much like modern-day crocodiles.
 However, more recent analyses of the taxon's hindlimb biomechanics find that Deinosuchus would have run into issues generating enough muscular force to support its body and prevent the adoption of an erect-limbed "high walk" gait.
 This would have limited Deinosuchus terrestrial capabilities to belly-dragging as its primary mode of locomotion over land, and would suggest the taxon would have spent most of its life in the water.